-Rich Mushroom ad Lentil Stew Over Creamy Mash is a wonderful, warming, hearty supper.
+With the very quick turn in the weather (from warm and sunny autumn days to torrential rain) I am craving comfort food.
+Rich Mushroom and Lentil Stew Over Creamy Mash is just what I need.
+A wonderful, warming, hearty supper.
 Perfect for cold nights and shorter days.
-I love this dish served in a bowl with me wrapped in a blanket, sat in front of a roaring fire.
+I love this dish served in a bowl wrapped in a blanket, sat in front of a roaring fire.

 The use of dried porcini mushrooms gives Rich Mushroom and Lentil Stew a rich umami depth of flavour that works perfectly with the red wine.